MaxvandenBoom/MEF_import/README.md

 pop_eegplot_w(EEG, 1, 0, 1);
 ```
 You may repeat the result by running the included script *example_import_mef_3p0.m*.
+You can import the data encoded with MEF 2.1 format, an older version of MEF, similarly.
+An example to import MEF 2.1 data using commandline, *example_import_mef_2p1.m*, is also included.

 Input MAF data
 --------------